 The device is pretty small, so even if you plug it into a dual outlet, it won’t take up too much room that it blocks the other receptacle.
 This allows you to use the outlet for another appliance.

 To keep its size small, the Remotec ZRP-100NA does not include any screen.
 However, with the use of the LED indicator, you can still know if there is a problem.
 For instance, if the Remotec ZRP-100NA is not paired with your Z-Wave network, the LED will rapidly flash twice.
 If it is in network-wide inclusion mode, it will flash slowly until it finishes the NWI process.
-The Remotec ZRP-100NA is available on Amazon for $26.
+The Remotec ZRP-100NA is available on Amazon.
+Check the latest pricing here

 Aeotec Range Extender 6

 The Aeotec Range Extender 6 works with Z-Wave and Z-Wave Plus networks and works both as a range extender and a signal repeater.
 This device can help you eliminate areas around your home that have weak signals.

 All you need to do to get rid of weak signals is to plug the device into an available wall socket.
 Don’t worry because the Aeotec Range Extender 6 is small enough that you can use the adjacent power outlet for other appliances.